jurjsorinliviu/Psi-Vortex/README.md

 It generates compact, SPICE-compatible Verilog-A models suitable for simulation, compact-model development, and virtual prototyping.

 **Can Ψ-Vortex infer latent physical effects?**
-Yes, provided those effects leave a measurable signature in the observed data above the detection threshold.
-In the demonstrated case study on synthetic data, Ψ-Vortex inferred a latent state consistent with inter-layer thermal coupling using only voltage–current measurements.
-Recovery degrades for weak coupling signals (α ≤ 0.05).
+Yes, provided those effects leave a measurable signature in the observed data.
+In the demonstrated case study on synthetic data, Ψ-Vortex inferred a latent state consistent with inter-layer thermal coupling using only voltage–current measurements, recovered on held-out driver realizations (≈8–11% error, R²≈0.97).
+All tested coupling strengths α ∈ [0.05, 0.20] are identifiable.
 Experimental validation on fabricated devices remains future work.

 **When should Ψ-Vortex not be used?**
 If a system is purely static, low-frequency, or already well described by a simple analytical model, Ψ-Vortex may be unnecessary.
 It is most useful when dynamics are complex, multi-timescale, or partially unobservable.